jenyss/ExcelWorkerReActAgent/README.md

 # ExcelWorkerReActAgent

-This is a specialized data analysis agent designed to process and analyze Excel files intelligently.
+This Agent enabling analysis of Excel files using free-form queries as user input.

 If you have any questions or would like to collaborate, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/jenya-stoeva-60477249/).
 You're more than welcome!